 - Most HFC emissions are from air conditioning.

 - PFCs and SF6 are a small portion of GHG emissions, and are from technical applications.

-Though only a small portion of emissions, HFCs, PFCs, and SF6 (among others) are considered to be “high global warming potential gases”.
-This means that they are capable of warming the atmosphere much more efficiently that carbon dioxide or other GHGs.
+Though only a small portion of emissions, HFCs, PFCs, and SF6 (among others) are considered to be “high global warming potential gases.”
+This means that they have much greater potential to warm the atmosphere than carbon dioxide or other GHGs.